nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2016-following-fast-tracks.md

 {{! multiexcerpt name='upgrade-9.3-deprecated.groupentity'}}

 The `groupname` and `grouplabel` properties at the root are deprecated. `id` property must be used instead of `groupname`.
 Both are now part of the `properties` field with all others group schema properties.
-[NXP-22542](https://jira.nuxeo.com/browse/NXP-22542)
+See [NXP-22542](https://jira.nuxeo.com/browse/NXP-22542).

 {{! /multiexcerpt}}